User Manual

 save palette

-If you forgot to save a palette that you were using, you can go back to your unsaved palette by tapping on the curved arrow button , under the save button.
+If you forgot to save the last palette that you were using, you can go back to it by tapping on the curved arrow button , under the save button.

-You can modify the position of one of your palettes in the drop down menu by simply pressing your finger on it for a few seconds until it raises slightly and then dragging it up or down until you are satisfied with its current position.
+You can modify the position of one of your palettes in the drop down menu by pressing your finger on it until it raises slightly and then dragging it up or down.

 Restoring the default palettes won't erase any of your customized palettes.